krshubham/vitc-online-compiler-api/README.md

 + `java` for **JAVA** code (More about versions later)
 + `pyth2` for **Python 2** code
 + `pyth3` for **Python 3** code

+#### Errors:

++ LangError : Given when the language specified for compiling the code is not in the above given formats

++ makeContainerError : Arises when we are unable to make a new container